scr-autopilot/scr-autopilot/README.md

  2. Extract the ZIP file
  3. [Install Python](https://www.python.org/downloads/) **In the installation, click install to PATH!!**
  4. Open cmd in the extracted folder [How?](https://i.imgur.com/a1S6GGz.gif)
- 5. Type `pip install numpy pytesseract pydirectinput pillow pyttsx3 opencv-python playsound logging` in the cmd
+ 5. Type `pip install numpy pytesseract pydirectinput pillow pyttsx3 opencv-python playsound` in the cmd
  6. Press enter
  7. Close the terminal
  8. Launch SCR